 The "On click Run, if .NET application projects are out of date" drop-down list selection on the General tab of the System Options dialog box determines whether a message box displays when you run or debug a project and project objects have been modified.
-Table 16-1 shows the choices available in this drop-down list:
+Table 17-1 shows the choices available in this drop-down list:

-Table 16-1: Drop-down list selections for incremental builds Selection Effect when you click or select Run or Debug Ask me (Default selection.)
+Selection Effect when you click or select Run or Debug Ask me (Default selection.)
 Causes a message box to display if the current project has been modified since the last time it was deployed or if it has never been deployed before.
 Always redeploy Always redeploys a project before running or debugging it.
 It first rebuilds the project using the rebuild scope set in the Project painter.
 Never redeploy Never redeploys a project before trying to run it, although it does deploy a project that has not been previously deployed, and then attempts to run or debug that project.
 (You should not use this option if you want to debug a project that you have previously deployed.)